 Long-spine porcupinefish and their poison

 For further protection, these fish have a symbiotic relationship with types of bacteria such as Pseudoalteromonas tetraodonis, which produces tetradotoxin – a potent neurotoxin.
-The poison will accumulate in their skin and some of their organs.
-This tetradotoxin is around 1200 times more poisonous than cyanide.
-This source reports that, though Diodon holocanthus has poisonous relative species, the long-spine porcupinefish is not.
-However, this is not necessarily true.
-Some reports show it is toxic to humans, but no scientific studies have been conducted to prove this.
+This poison could accumulate in their skin and some of their organs.
+The Webpage ‘Endless Ocean Wiki‘ reports that Diodon holocanthus has poisonous relative species, but the long-spine porcupinefish is not.
 There are also some reports of ciguatera poisoning by Long-spine porcupinefish.

 How to catch them?